akinwilson/kmlflow/README.md

 password=miniosecretkey123
 ```

-To see the continuous development platform in action find [ArgoCD's UI](http://192.168.49.2/argocd), you will be required to provide login credentials which are `username=admin` and the password can be retrieved via
+To see the continuous development platform in action find [ArgoCD's UI](http://192.168.49.2/argocd), you *may* will be required to provide login credentials.
+If so, these  are `username=admin` and the password can be retrieved via
 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

 **Note** when logging into the ArgoCD UI through the centralised [Kmlflow UI](https://192.168.49.2/kmlflow), you may need to refresh the page in order for the ArgoCD UI to appear after logging in.

 To destroy the cluster and therewith remove the platform, run: